 Wander And Dine Along Grand Junction’s Sculpture-Studded Main Street

 You don’t have to get onto I-70 to get from Palisade to downtown Grand Junction CO.
 All you need to do is follow US Route 6 Colorado 12 miles to Grand Junction features a lovely, sculpture-studded, tree-lined nearly pedestrian mall-like downtown.

 Main Street is so attractive, even the drainage grates embedded in the sidewalk are made of beautifully designed wrought iron.
-With its artsy downtown, access to the magnificent Colorado National Monument (15 miles west), and a cluster of great restaurants (among them, Bin 707, 626 on Rood, Il Bistro Italiano and Spoons Bistro), it’s worth it to stay in Grand Junction at least one night.
+With its artsy downtown, access to the magnificent Colorado National Monument (15 miles west), one of 13 national parks in Colorado, and a cluster of great restaurants (among them, Bin 707, 626 on Rood, Il Bistro Italiano and Spoons Bistro), it’s worth it to stay in Grand Junction at least one night.